Mager2112/Homework_1/README.md

 # Homework_1
-Homework with algorithms from Homework #1
+## Homework with algorithms from Homework #1

+There is sudoku, arrays and much more.